Cut Down a Tree Safely

 – Safety glasses to keep the dust out.

-Kevlar chaps ($75): Kevlar fibers will stop a chain instantly should you happen to drop the bar against your leg.
-It's the best logging safety device developed in the past 30 years, and it's a rare (and foolish) pro who doesn't wear them.
+– Kevlar chaps, which will stop a chain instantly should you happen to drop the bar against your leg.

 Even when you’re sure which way the tree is going to fall, you’re still not ready to fell it.
 Cut away any brush around the trunk and clear two escape routes on the “non-falling” side of the tree.
 They should be about 45 degrees away from each other in opposite directions.
 The last thing you want is to trip while walking away from a falling tree.

-Are there any buildings, fences, power lines or other things you care about in the felling zone?
+– There are buildings, fences, power lines or other things you care about in the felling zone.
 If so, skip the felling and call a pro.